Marius2m/shop-app/README.md

 * page to see a specific product's page
 * pagination for all pages

 The purpose of the backend is to serve the necessary data for displaying the products on the frontend.
-It is a REST API with two endpoints:
+Logs are handled by winston logging library, and the apis are built with Express.
+It is a REST API with 3 endpoints:
-* /search   <-- retrieve products paginated based on search term (/ filter not implemented)
+* /search   <-- GET - retrieve products paginated based on search term (/ filter not implemented)
 * /products <-- CRUD operations
-* /health   <-- GET to check server status
+* /health   <-- GET - check server status

 The DB is a simple Neo4j where each product is stored/ retrieved by the nodeJS server